haskus/haskus-system/doc/manual/binary.md

 ```

 The CStorable instance handles the alignment of the field as a C non-packed
-structure would (i.e. there are 7 bytes between xField0 and xField1).
+structure would (i.e. there are 7 padding bytes between xField0 and xField1).

 The boilerplate Storable instance cannot be derived automatically for now.
 We
 use CStorable members to define it.